 The program targets professionals in the field.
 The students in the program will gain the ability to systematically define and use the knowledge on software development processes, methodologies, techniques and metrics.
 The program offers courses on software project management, software quality management, software acquisition management, requirements analysis, software architectures and design, software testing, human computer interaction, and software operations and maintenance.
 For students to gain necessary experience, design and implementation are seen as an integral part of all courses.
 Students are also involved in a realistic team project to integrate the knowledge and experience built up in specialized courses.

 Software Management is a non-thesis program.
-The students enrolled in the program are required to take three core courses and eight electives.
+The students enrolled in the program are required to take two deficiency courses, two core courses and eight electives.
 The elective courses are divided into two categories as Software category and Software Domains category.
 Software category includes courses related to software management and software product engineering.
 Students need to take at least five courses in this category.
 Software Domains category includes courses on computing foundations and software application areas.
 Students can take up to three courses from this category.
 The students can also take courses from other non-thesis evening programs as Software Domains electives.
 No prerequisite courses are specifically required to enter the program.
 However, the students are expected to have background knowledge on discrete mathematics and numerical methods, programming and algorithms, and management.
 Applicants who do not have a degree in computer science or engineering are expected to have some industrial experience.
 Students enrolled in Software management program pay tuition fee based on the number of credit hours they register every semester.
 The amount of tuition fee per credit is determined at the beginning of each semester.

 Till the completion of the program, it is aimed that a student of Software Management program will have the following knowledge, skills and behaviors: